 Python Audio Tools This backend uses the Python Audio Tools package to compute ReplayGain for a range of different file formats.
-The package is not available via PyPI; it must be installed manually.
+The package is not available via PyPI; it must be installed manually (only versions preceding 3.x are compatible).